yakir12/MAT2db.jl/README.md

 └── results
     └── 1.png
 ```
+## data
+### quality
+#### calibrations
-In the quality folder: The calibration image shows how the calibrated checkerboard image compares to the raw one as well as the minimum, mean, and maximum calibration errors in cm.
+A calibration image shows how the calibrated checkerboard image compares to the raw one as well as the minimum, mean, and maximum calibration errors in cm.
-In each run folder there are the raw POIs and their pixel coordinates (track is a movie while the others are images), as well as the calibrated POIs and their relative distances to each other in cm (this includes the calibrated and corrected representations).
-In the results folder: Each run has one result image showing the track and POIs oriented so that the nest is at origo and the feeder is directly below it.

-## To check for
-In terms of the calibrations:
+Check that:
 - Is the checkerboard flush against the ground?
 - Are the X and Y axes in the calibrated image correct (scale-wise and is the left bottom corner of the checkerboard at `(0,0)`)?
 - Are the errors acceptable (e.g. what is the maximal error)?
-In terms of the runs:
+#### runs
+For each run there will be a folder (labeled 1, 2, 3 etc.).
+In each of those folders are images of the POIs.
+These are extracted frames from the POI-video highlighting (in red) where the specific POI is located.
+The `track` POI is a summarized video (instead of an image).

+Check that:
 - Are all the POIs labeled correctly?
 - Are all the POIs located accurately?
+An additional image, `calibrated POIs.png`, shows two panes:
+1. a calibrated snapshot from the POI-video and with it all the calibrated POIs (labeled).
+2. the same as above but corrected to the expected locations of the POIs.

+Check that:
-- Do the angles and distances in the calibrated POIs make sense (e.g. is the distance between the nest and feeder ~130cm)?
+- Do the angles and distances in the calibrated POIs make sense (e.g. is the distance between the nest and feeder ~130cm, is the angle between the `initialfeeder`, `feeder`, and `nest` 90°)?
 - Are the deviations in the calibrated image unacceptable (locations, distances, and angles are significantly off the marks)?
+### results
+Each run has one result image showing the track and POIs oriented so that the nest is at origo and the feeder is directly below it.

+Check that:
+- everything looks right.